Turns out pickling doesn’t have to be a lengthy, tedious process, so read on pickle lovers!

 #5: Quick pickled spring onions and celery in honey brine

 Now this one is a truly exotic brine and I’ll be honest with you, it didn’t work for me.
 Some recipes I saw online recommended using honey instead of sugar and a lot of it, for a sour honey brine.
 I figured I’d try it in small batches with celery and spring onions (that’s what I had at home at the time and the choice was not good).
 I tried to keep it more classic pickle style, so I added dill and black peppercorns.
 I used 1 part honey, 2 parts vinegar and 1 part water with some salt.
 The result was actually not super acidic, but rather disgustingly honey-flavoured, so I wouldn’t recommend it.
 The spring onions were reasonably passable, kind of sweet and sour, but the celery was downright gross.
-To be fair, I used forest honey with a stronger taste, so perhaps a milder flower honey would work with cucumbers or onions, but still – NO.
+To be fair, I used forest honey with a stronger taste, so perhaps a milder flower honey would work with cucumbers or onions, but still – a hard NO.

 #6: Quick pickled garlic in soy sauce